kohlkopf/kohlkopf.github.io/_posts/2019-1-4-wholebrain_single.md

 Daniel is now a postdoctoral researcher in Jay Lee's lab at Cold Spring Harbor Laboratory working on next-generation of in situ sequencing methods.

 I've written up a tutorial for processing a single section (guided by Daniel's video) for use by members of my lab and others who may find it useful.
+Find the accompanying script in my [github repo](https://github.com/kohlkopf/wholebrain_scripts/blob/master/single_image_script.R).

 ---